Police investigate late Thursday shooting in Pioneer Square

 Seattle police detectives are investigating a shooting in Seattle’s Pioneer Square that occurred around 11 p.m.
 Thursday as Sounders fans were streaming through the area.

-Police did not, however, say anything in a tweet about the nonfatal shooting being linked to the game.
+The shooting occurred at First Avenue and Cherry Street and one person was shot in the stomach.
+The suspect was seen running southbound on First Avenue, according to a police blotter posted online.

-According to police, the injured man was taken to Harborview Medical Center with life-threatening injuries and the suspect fled on foot.
+According to police, the injured 34-year-old man was taken to Harborview Medical Center with life-threatening injuries and the suspect fled on foot and has yet to be located.

+Police said that there was a “disturbance between several people” before the shooting, but they did not, however, say anything about the nonfatal shooting being linked to the game.

-In a response to the police tweet, one apparent witness wrote that the victim had been arguing with employees and customers at the 7-11 before the shooting.
+In a response to the police tweet, one apparent witness wrote that the victim had been arguing with employees and customers at a 7-11 before the shooting.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.